-I have a cast-iron pot, in which I do much of my cooking, that I also have had for over 45 years now.
+I have a cast-iron pot, in which I do much of my cooking, that I also have had for 47 years now.
 I brought it with me from South Bend.
 It was left in the apartment, in which I stayed, by the previous tenant.
 I don’t know how long he had it or how old the thing really is.
 But this pot is so sturdy, easy to clean, and cooks fabulously.
 I wish that they would make everything as durable and long-lasting.

 I still buy toilet paper, however, unless I can procure a roll from a hotel or a public restroom.
 I don’t buy shampoo either.
 I can wash my hair as well as my body with regular soap.
 And since I keep my hair cut very short most of the time, I don’t have enough to shampoo anyway.
 Sliced bread precludes the need for buns for burgers and hot dogs.

 There have been some consumer reports of late about food frauds.
 Certain restaurateurs were discovered serving pork to their customers who had ordered veal and charging them veal prices.
 Some of them even passed the buck to their distributors, saying that it was they who sold them the wrong meat and that they were unaware of the deception.
 Oh, sure, since pork and veal are identical in appearance and taste, who can tell the difference?
 We used to be told that ignorance is no excuse.
 I don’t buy that “playing the nut role,” either.